tradfree-mod/dimmer-frame/README.md

 colored the bottom of the battery clips cyan but they're not to be removed.

+Also beware that the bridge-y supports are supposed to be clipped off, not to be torn off.
+Cut them off with a clipper.

 ### Important

 The build does **not** flip the model if you build it with "hardcore"